genfire-em/genfire-em.github.io/installation.md

 GENFIRE can make use of[pyFFTW](https://pypi.python.org/pypi/pyFFTW), which wraps the [FFTW](http://www.fftw.org/) library.
 I have tested a number of
 FFT routines including those in NumPy, SciPy, and pyFFTW, and found this to be the fastest one by a factor of 2-3.

-*The following are details for installing FFTW from source, but recently pip has begun to support the package, so you should first try the easy way with*
+*The following are details for installing FFTW from source, but recently pip has begun to support precomiled libraries for the package, so you should first try the easy way with*

 ~~~
 pip install pyfftw
 ~~~

+*if this failes, then proceed with building the FFTW libraries by hand and then reinvoking pip as described below*

 In order for GENFIRE to use pyFFTW you must install [the FFTW libraries](http://www.fftw.org/download.html).
 Download the source code, decompress it, and navigate into the unpacked directory from your terminal.
 PyFFTW needs FFTW to be compiled for all precision types, so you have to compile it three times.